material-components/material-components-web/packages/mdc-snackbar/README.md

 `mdc-snackbar--closing` | Optional.
 Applied automatically when the snackbar is in the process of animating closed.
 `mdc-snackbar--leading` | Optional.
 Positions the snackbar on the leading edge of the screen (left in LTR, right in RTL) instead of centered.
 `mdc-snackbar--stacked` | Optional.
 Positions the action button/icon below the label instead of alongside it.
-`mdc-snackbar--wide` | Optional.
-Increases the margins between the snackbar and the viewport.
-Should only be applied to devices with large screens.

 ### Sass Mixins